iguazio/io_blaster/README.md

 ```
 {
     "user" : <config_field>, // set the user string using config_field (user used to ssh)
-    "password" : <config_field>, // set the password string using config_field (password used to ssh - if not set will only work if curmachinerent machine io_blaster is running from is in authorized hosts of target host)
+    "password" : <config_field>, // set the password string using config_field (password used to ssh - if not set will only work if current machine io_blaster is running from is in authorized hosts of target host)
     "host" : <config_field>, // set the host string using config_field (host to ssh to)
     "cmd" : <config_field> // set the cmd string using config_field (shell command to run)
 }